Multiple Testing under High-dimensional Dynamic Factor Model: Empirical Analysis

-We start with the portfolio construction based on our method, as well as the PCA\footnote{Because there are less than seven significant factors based on Eigendecomposition, we only consider the latent factors case.} method and the individual-test method (IND).
-For each method, we select the funds at the beginning of each month, when two conditions are both satisfied: 1) its estimated alpha is positive; 2) it is significant according the corresponding test.
-Both of the estimated alpha and the test result are obtained based on the monthly returns of the previous five years.
-Then we invest in the selected funds in equal proportion.
-For our method and the PCA method, the FDRs are set to be $5\%$, $10\%$ and $15\%$.
-Correspondingly, we reject the null hypothesis by setting the significant levels to be $5\%$, $10\%$ and $15\%$ for the individual-test method.
+We start with portfolio construction based on our method, as well as the PCA\footnote{Because there are less than seven significant factors based on Eigendecomposition, we only consider the case of latent factors.} method and the individual-test method (IND).
+For each method, we select a fund at the beginning of each month, when two conditions are both satisfied: 1) its estimated alpha is positive; 2) it is significant according the corresponding test.
+The estimated alpha and the test result are obtained based on the monthly returns of the previous five years.
+Next, we invest in the selected funds in equal proportions.
+For our method and the PCA method, the FDRs are set to $5\%$, $10\%$, and $15\%$.
+Correspondingly, we reject the null hypothesis by setting the significance levels to $5\%$, $10\%$, and $15\%$ for the IND.
 We refer to these portfolios as the construction method.

-Table \ref{tab:sharpe} reports the Sharpe ratio and the mean of monthly returns of the portfolios IND, PCA, YD and YD$\_$TH from January $2010$ to December $2019$.
-Here YD$\_$TH represents the threshold method proposed in Section \ref{Sec_4.2}
+Table \ref{tab:sharpe} reports the Sharpe ratio and the average monthly returns of the IND, PCA, YD, and YD$\_$TH portfolios from January $2010$ to December $2019$.
+YD$\_$TH represents the threshold method proposed in Section \ref{Sec_4.2}